abinit/abinit_web/docs/planning.md

 **For bug fixes and releases**

-:red_circle: October 25, 2024:
+:red_circle: October 27, 2024:

-:red_circle: Merge ABINITv10.2.2 contributions, to reach frozen v10.2.3, for public release.
-Start ABINITv10.2.4, for further bu fixes, improvement of documentation, etc.
+Merge ABINITv10.2.2 contributions, to reach frozen v10.2.3, for public release.
+Start ABINITv10.2.4, for further bug fixes, improvement of documentation, etc.

 [DONE] October 11, 2024:
 ABINITv10.2.1 (0b90756ad), for beta release.
 Start ABINITv10.2.2 (commit 5c71e5c45a), for examination of release notes, improvement of documentation, and fixing bugs.